-The RRC is responsible for determining eligibility of applicant institutions for initial on-site evaluation, authorizing increases in fellowship positions, and recommending to the Council approval of fellowship programs.
+The RRC is responsible for determining eligibility of applicant institutions for initial on-site evaluation, authorizing increases in or reclassification of residency positions, and recommending to the Council approval of residency programs.
 The RRC reviews reports of on-site evaluations, progress reports, and other requested information submitted by sponsoring institutions.
-The RRC may modify its own policies and/or recommend to the appropriate ad hoc committee modifications in standards, requirements, and procedures for fellowship program evaluation and approval.
+The RRC may modify its own policies and/or recommend to the appropriate ad hoc committee modifications in standards, requirements, and procedures for residency program evaluation and approval.